chenjshnn/LabelDroid/README.md

 ## EVALUATION
-We evaluate our model in three aspects, i.e., accuracy with automated testing, generality and usefulness with user study.
+We evaluate our model in three aspects, i.e., accuracy with automated testing, generalization and usefulness with user study.
 We also shows the practical value of LabelDroid by submitting the labels to app development teams.